The Shames

 World is Upside Down," written by J. Amero and R. Beauleir, b/w "The Special Ones," by D. Trudel.
 For the first batch of pressings, which appeared on a red label, the printers forgot to not put the band's name on the label.
 So, the record had to be re-pressed in a second batch—this time with a yellow label.
-Both songs are now compiled on the Back From the Grave Vol. 6 LP (and Vol. 3 CD) series, released on Crypt Records.
+Both songs were released in 1986 on the Back from the Grave, Volume 6 compilation by Crypt Records.

 Their song "My World is Upside Down" has been noted as a garage rock classic and "Special Ones" is also highly regarded.
 In Mike Markesich's Teenbeat Mayhem, both songs are mentioned in list of the top 1000 garage songs of all time (out of the over 16,000 records included in the book) decided on by a panel of garage rock experts and writers, both are in the upper quarter of rankings.
 "My World Is Upside Down" is ranked in the top 200 at the position of #197 and "Special Ones" at #220 respectively.
 Remarking on "My World is Upside Down", Tim Warren of Crypt Records has called it "...by far the best garage record out of the entire New England area."